 A lot of people will tell you subcultures are dead.
 "In the past," they'll say, lighting their fourth cigarette, "we had distinct cultural tribes: the punks, the Teddy Boys, the ravers.
 Then the internet came along and ruined everything."
 At this point they might make a reference to Snapchat or hoverboards, fidget spinners or emoji, as though the culture of today's teens can be defined by a few semi-recent inventions.
 This way of thinking, however, is wrong.
 And that's meant objectively, with a capital O, because it's painfully obvious how British subcultures are flourishing.

-For the sake of posterity however, and to ruffle the perineum of Britain's elder statesmen, here's a rundown through the young, well-dressed dynasties crawling through our country's cities and parks, wasting money on clothing they will likely regret in the years to come.
+For the sake of posterity, though, and to ruffle the perineum of Britain's elder statesmen, here's a rundown through the young, well-dressed dynasties who stomp through our country's cities and parks, wasting money on clothing they will likely regret in the years to come.
 Take a look, see which one you are, then congratulate yourself on being so easily put in a categorisable box!

 The Innocent Children of Grime